Made From SOLID Aluminum

 Cane Fitting

-Turn your cane over and place the handle on the floor.
-Stand straight with your arms relaxed by your side and measure from the floor next to the outside center of your shoe up to the indentation of your wrist joint.
+Turn your cane over and place the handle on the floor next to your shoe, or using a long straight stick place one end on the floor next to your shoe.
+Stand straight with your arms relaxed by your side and measure from the floor next to the outside center of your shoe up the stick to the indentation of your wrist joint.
 Don't stiffen your arms.
-Let them relax naturally.
+Let your arms relax naturally which is slightly bent.
 This measurement is the typical total length of the cane that will fit your height, however we recommend adding one-half inch to this measurement for the proper arm bend when using your cane.
 If your cane is still too long after the first cut, simply make another cut to lower it until it is comfortable for you.
 Just a slight arm bend is desirable while using and walking with your cane.
 Too much arm bend is ineffective as well as too little arm bend.

 Cane Cutting